 Pasture & Livestock

-Temperatures were 4 to 7 degrees below average across the state.
-Precipitation averaged 1.03 inches statewide.
-This is the first time the state has averaged over an inch of precipitation since the week ending June 3rd.
-The southeast district reported 2.22 inches.
-Texas County reported 5.14 inches.
+Temperatures were 6 to 10 degrees below average across the state.
+Precipitation averaged 0.35 of an inch statewide.
+The southeast district reported 0.73 inches.
+Schuyler County reported 2.00 inches.